salmantitas/burning-skies/README.md

-# aerial-predator
+# Aerial Predator

-# ignore the typo on the spelling of separate
+ignore the typo on the spelling of separate